optozorax/unasanu/content/en/index.md

 Following these assertions, we can confidently say that our universe is computable and, therefore, obeys unasanu.

 We now have a better understanding of the open questions:
-* For which classes of universes can the method of limit transition be applied?
+* For which classes of universes the Limit Method Simulation can be applied?
 And to which class does our universe belong?
 * Which classes of universes can possibly be computed using a naive method?
 And does our universe belong to such a class?

 And I want to emphasize this: even if our universe and our consciousness do not adhere to unasanu for any reason, all these ideas apply to universes that exist in the form of programs.
 We now know that such universes exist, and that's amazing.
 And I will show even more interesting implications of unasanu for these universes.